 - The quantities that can be measured by an instrument and by which we can describe physics laws are called physical quantities.

-Types of Physical Quantities
+Classification of Physical Quantities

 - Although the number of physical quantities we measure is very large, we need only a limited number of units to express all the physical quantities since they are interrelated.